quyiqy/learngit/readme.txt

-Git is a distributed version control system. git is free software distributed under the GPL.
+Git is a distributed version control system.
+Git is free software distributed under the GPL.
 Git has a mutalbe index called stage.
+GIt tracks changes .